larryluo1212/flutter_inappwebview_fork/README.md

 * `onLongPressHitTestResult`: Event fired when an HTML element of the webview has been clicked and held.
 * `onEnterFullscreen`: Event fired when the current page has entered full screen mode.
 * `onExitFullscreen`: Event fired when the current page has exited full screen mode.
+* `onPageCommitVisible`: Called when the web view begins to receive web content.
 * `androidOnSafeBrowsingHit`: Event fired when the webview notifies that a loading URL has been flagged by Safe Browsing (available only on Android).
 * `androidOnPermissionRequest`: Event fired when the webview is requesting permission to access the specified resources and the permission currently isn't granted or denied (available only on Android).
 * `androidOnGeolocationPermissionsShowPrompt`: Event that notifies the host application that web content from the specified origin is attempting to use the Geolocation API, but no permission state is currently set for that origin (available only on Android).
-* `androidOnGeolocationPermissionsHidePrompt`: Notify the host application that a request for Geolocation permissions, made with a previous call to `androidOnGeolocationPermissionsShowPrompt` has been canceled. (available only on Android).
+* `androidOnGeolocationPermissionsHidePrompt`: Notify the host application that a request for Geolocation permissions, made with a previous call to `androidOnGeolocationPermissionsShowPrompt` has been canceled (available only on Android).
+* `androidShouldInterceptRequest`: Notify the host application of a resource request and allow the application to return the data (available only on Android).
+* `androidOnRenderProcessGone`: Event fired when the given WebView's render process has exited (available only on Android).
+* `androidOnRenderProcessResponsive`: Event called once when an unresponsive renderer currently associated with the WebView becomes responsive (available only on Android).
+* `androidOnRenderProcessUnresponsive`: Event called when the renderer currently associated with the WebView becomes unresponsive as a result of a long running blocking task such as the execution of JavaScript (available only on Android).
+* `androidOnFormResubmission`: As the host application if the browser should resend data as the requested page was a result of a POST.
+The default is to not resend the data (available only on Android).
+* `androidOnScaleChanged`: Event fired when the scale applied to the WebView has changed (available only on Android).
 * `iosOnWebContentProcessDidTerminate`: Invoked when the web view's web content process is terminated (available only on iOS).
-* `iosOnDidCommit`: Called when the web view begins to receive web content (available only on iOS).
 * `iosOnDidReceiveServerRedirectForProvisionalNavigation`: Called when a web view receives a server redirect (available only on iOS).

 ### `ContextMenu` class